 Although numerous volumes exist on the subject, there are a few things we can quickly consider to help us deal correctly with God’s Word.

-2. Literary Context – Every sentence is part of a paragraph.
+- Literary Context – Every sentence is part of a paragraph.
 Every paragraph is part of a larger passage.
 Every passage is part of an entire book.
 We cannot assign meaning to a verse without considering the greater context.
 For instance, knowing that Jacob stole the birthright from his brother Esau in Genesis 25 and Esau’s blessing from his father in chapter 27 helps us understand why Jacob was afraid of him in chapter 32.
-(See “How Literary Context Helps You Understand the Bible.”)
+(See “Do You Misuse Philippians 4:13?” for an example of failing to consider the literary context.
+Also see “How Literary Context Helps You Understand the Bible.”)

-3. The Context of the Book – A book’s author, his audience, and his purpose impact the meaning.
+- The Context of the Book – A book’s author, his audience, and his purpose impact the meaning.
 For instance, knowing that the author of the book of James was the half-brother of Jesus and not James the Apostle, definitely changes the way we understand the letter.
-(See also “Who Wrote the Bible and Why Does it Matter?“)
+(See also “First Steps to Study a Bible Book” and “Who Wrote the Bible and Why Does it Matter?“)

-4. Historical-Cultural Background – Every biblical author wrote in a specific time in history, to a specific people, in the midst of a specific set of circumstances.
+- The Context of History and Culture – Every biblical author wrote in a specific time in history, to a specific people, in the midst of a specific set of circumstances.
 We cannot accurately understand them outside of that context.
 The political climate, current customs, and speech idioms are just a few of the things that impact the original meaning of a passage.
 For instance, references to Jewish religious practices pack the book of Hebrews.
 We won’t be able to grasp its rich meaning unless we go back and study things like the Day of Atonement and the Levitical priesthood.
+(See also “Mind the Historical and Cultural Gap of Scripture.”)

 A few resources to help with context